 Do I Need to See An Optometrist If I’ve Received Corrective Eye Surgery?

-Even though you have received corrective eye surgery, your optometrist should still continue to give you regular eye exams.
+Even though you have received corrective eye surgery and don’t need glasses, your optometrist should still continue to give you regular eye exams.
 The recommended eye exam schedule will ensure that you catch any potential eye problems early.

 Real Eyes Optometry

 At Real Eyes Optometry, our Burnaby eye doctors are dedicated to our patients by providing compassionate and courteous care with the highest levels of Optometric service, expertise and clinical knowledge.
-This year, we were nominated by by Small Business BC for the Community Impact Award 2021.
+This year, we were nominated by Small Business BC for the Community Impact Award 2021.
 Check out our inspiration story explaining why we are focused on providing patient-centered care.
-Our doctors take the time to ensure every patient understands all aspects of the eye exam, how their eyes work, any treatment options they need, and recommended maintenance tips and products to keep their eyes looking their best.
+Our doctors take the time to ensure every patient understands all aspects of the eye exam, how their eyes work, any treatment options they need, and recommended maintenance tips if they need glasses.

 Our vision for our office is to create a welcoming environment while providing comprehensive eye care for you and your family.
 Whether that’s coming in for an eye examination, pre/post-op laser surgery appointments, orthokeratology follow-ups, or purchasing glasses & contact lenses, Real Eyes Optometry is here for you.